Login

 General Meeting With Competition

-When: Second Wednesday of the month from 7:00 to 10:00 pm
+When: Third Tuesday of the month from 7:00 to 9:30 pm

 Digital Training Meeting

-When: Fourth Wednesday of odd-numbered months from 7:00 to 9:30 pm
+When: Second Tuesday of the month from 7:00 to 9:30 pm

 Club members are welcome and encouraged to attend these meetings to learn how to get the most out of their digital files.
 At each meeting, a technique will be demonstrated, new software may be highlighted, or a creative process may be taught.
 Meetings are geared to cover aspects from beginner to advanced.